-If your Left Navigation Bar does not look like the one in Figure 1-16, you may be in Business View.
-Follow the instructions in Why Doesn't This Book Exactly Match My File? on page 8 to switch to Accountant View, which will match the layout in this textbook.
+If your Left Navigation Bar looks nothing like the one in Figure 1-16, you may be in Business View.
+Follow the instructions in Why Doesn't This Book Exactly Match My File? on page xxiv to switch to Accountant View, which will match the layout in this textbook.